TCGV/Knapsack/README.md

 **Where**
 * `c` is the knapsack capacity
-* `n` is the length of the `bags` array, i.e., the number of different kinds of bags available for solving the problem
+* `n` is the length of the `items` array, i.e., the number of different kinds of items available for solving the problem

 ## Licensing